nathantypanski/nathantypanski.com/pages/worklog.md

 * Hopefully will get GPL'd someday.
 I've been pushing for this, but it's not really in my control.
 * We have a short conference paper in [ICAI](http://www.worldacademyofscience.org/worldcomp14/ws/conferences/icai14) discussing the work.

+I also gave a [talk about Git](http://nathantypanski.github.io/git-talk/) to the software developers and managers there.
+It was accompanied by a live demo with some branching/rebasing bits.
+We're building momentum and there's now plans for some teams to start migrating projects away from Subversion.

 ### LaTeX WikiBook